-The steering and braking controls are reversed in the Reverse Gear position.
+The steering and braking controls are reversed when driving in reverse.
 Keep in mind that in order to stop you must push the control levers forward and to drive backwards you must pull the control levers back.

 Use this method for turns in reverse gear: